f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Looking at the above output you can see a wealth of information about the CoreDNS pod.
 From which node it's running on, labels, pod IP address and what image being used to pod related events.

 Please always remember a container's life is ephemeral in Kubernetes.
-You will hear the phrase "Cattle, not pets" a lot when talkig about a containers *life* in Kubernetes.
+You will hear the phrase "Cattle, not pets" a lot when talking about a containers *life* in Kubernetes.
 We will do a short lab here to cover that exact concept.

 From the web shell execute these commands individually: